 Unfortunately, these unrecycled plastic bottles don’t biodegrade, they just degrade and take over 1000 years to do so.
 The combination of the sun’s energy and environmental factors like rain result in small pieces of plastic known as microplastics that fish and other marine life frequently mistake as food.
 That is why we are trying to help reduce the use of plastic bottles at the micro level.
 We want to bring awareness and solutions to this crisis.

 Now we hear stories about plastic invading every part of Earth from the remote peaks in the French Pyrenees mountains to the deepest points ever seen by man in the Mariana Trench.
 We can make a difference by reducing our use of single use plastic in the smallest of ways.
 Start with a HERO Water Bottle.
-Not only are you reducing plastic by getting rid of plastic water bottles, but now 100% of the proceeds from each sale will go towards helping the Port Macquarie Koala Hospital’s efforts in rehabilitating Koalas affected by the destruction of the recent Australian wildfires.
+Not only are you reducing plastic by getting rid of plastic water bottles, but now 50% of our profits for every water bottle sold will be donated to the Ohio River Foundation clean water initiative.

 - 13.7 billion gallons of bottled water was consumed in the United States in 2017 (Procon.org)

 - 67.3% of bottled water sold in the US is in single use plastic bottles (procon.org)

 - 70% of those bottles don’t get recycled (procon.org)

 - In the US, about 346 bottles per person were purchased (Euromonitor international)

 - Bottled water costs hundreds, even thousands, of times more than tap water